Dr Pauline Nelson (PhD) - personal details

 Tel: +44 (0)161 275 6069

-The Dermatology Research Centre School of Medicine Institute of Inflammation & Repair
+Manchester Centre for Dermatology Research Institute of Inflammation & Repair

 Institute of Inflammation & Repair

-I have a particular interest in qualitative methods, how people cope with conditions that affect appearance and service user involvement in research.
-I joined the Health Sciences research group at the University of Manchester in 2010 to work on qualitative aspects of the NIHR IMPACT Programme of research in psoriasis.
-Previously I spent several years managing international research programmes in craniofacial anomalies and supported by the Medical Research Council, I completed a PhD investigating the experiences of parents during their child's long-term treatment for cleft lip and/or palate.
-My post-doctoral research has focused on patients' experiences of living with long-term conditions (psoriasis, angina, COPD and diabetes) and as well as on the organisation and delivery of health services (early detection of cancer, patients' use of electronic health information, primary care services for people with learning disability, maternity service organisation, and smoking cessation).
+My expertise is in qualitative methods with a particular interest in how people cope with conditions that affect appearance and service user involvement in research.
+I joined the Manchester Centre for Dermatology Research in 2010 to lead on the qualitative aspects of the NIHR IMPACT Programme of research in psoriasis.
+This work has helped to establish qualitative research as a major strand in dermatology through national and international conference contributions across a range of disciplines and publications in high impact international journals.
+Prior to joining dermatology, my PhD which was supported by the Medical Research Council investigated the experiences of parents during their child's long-term treatment for cleft lip and/or palate.
+Post-doctoral research focused on patients' experiences of living with long-term conditions (angina, COPD and diabetes) and as well as on the organisation and delivery of health services (early detection of cancer, patients' use of electronic health information, primary care services for people with learning disability, maternity service organisation, and smoking cessation).
+In addition, have several years experience of managing international research programmes in the field of craniofacial anomalies.

 Memberships of Committees and Professional Bodies